RDjarbeng/rwanda_energy_calculator/README.md

 requirements.txt         # Python dependencies (if present)
 dist/                    # Output directory for static HTML
 ```
+## Announcement
+Link to announcement by [RURA on change to energy tariffs on Richard's blog](https://rdjarbeng.com/rura-announces-revised-electricity-end-user-tariffs-effective-october-2025/)
 ## License

 This project is open source.
 See the LICENSE file for details.